-Available to students on an approved LCA Plan only

-The FLEX seminar is a specialized course designed to support, encourage, and help students who are on an LCA Plan with structured study skills, note taking instruction, learner-type assessment and reflection, organizational skills, time management skills, stress management, self-advocacy and responsibility, and future planning and goal setting.
+Available to students on an approved LCA Plan only The FLEX seminar is a specialized course designed to support, encourage, and help students who are on an LCA support, encourage, and help students who are on an LCA Plan with structured study skills, note taking instruction, learner-type assessment and reflection, organizational skills, time management skills, stress management, self-advocacy and responsibility, and future planning and goal setting.
 Students in this course will be required to keep a school planner.

-International Accelerated Study Abroad Focus: Christian Leadership

-All Grades ● Varies (0.25 cr)
+International Accelerated Study Abroad Focus: Christian Leadership All Grades • Varies (0.25 cr)